Configuring CLIProxyAPI for OpenClaw

 agents.defaults.modelandagents.list[].model)

-2) Minimal configuration sample for models.providers.cliproxy
+2) Minimum configuration template for models.providers.cliproxy

 Open the file: